chrxh/alien/README.md

 - Built-in programming environment for designing customized machines and worlds
 - Mass-operations and (up/down) scaling functions for simulations

+### Networking
+- Built-in simulation browser
+- Downloading and uploading simulation files
+- rate other simulations by Likes

 # But for what is this useful?
 - A first attempt to answer: Feed your curiosity by watching evolution at work!
 As soon as self-replicating machines come into play and mutations are turned on, the simulation itself does everything.
 - Perhaps the most honest answer: Fun!
 It is almost like a game with a pretty fast and realistic physics engine.
 You can make hundreds of thousands of machines accelerate and destroy with the mouse cursor.
 It feels like playing god in your own universe with your own rules.
 Different render styles and a visual editor offer fascinating insights into the events.
 There are a lot of videos on the [YouTube channel](https://youtube.com/channel/UCtotfE3yvG0wwAZ4bDfPGYw) for illustration.